-Swimming schools can use the PowerBreather to help improve efficiency, hydro-dynamics and technique in their students.
-Using this snorkel allows students to focus on perfecting their arm and footwork without worrying about turning their head left and right to breathe.
-The only swimming stroke that this snorkel can not be used for is backstroke.
+Swimming schools are using the PowerBreather to help improve efficiency, hydro-dynamics and technique of their students.
+Using this snorkel lets students focus on perfecting their arm and footwork without worrying about turning their head left and right to breathe.
+The only swimming stroke that this snorkel can't be used for is Backstroke.

-The video below shows how easy it is to adjust and become comfortable with the PowerBreather snorkel.
+The video below shows how to adjust and become comfortable with this snorkel.

 Are there different sizes for men, women & children?